ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-monitoring.md

 ### Configuring the UI
 {: #hcxclient-monitoring-config-ui}

-Outside of configuring an IP address for the web UI, do not make configuration changes to the WAN Optimizer appliance unless directed by
-{{site.data.keyword.IBM}} or VMware support staff.
+Outside of configuring an IP address for the web UI, do not make configuration changes to the WAN Optimizer appliance unless directed by the {{site.data.keyword.IBM}} or VMware® support staff.

 To configure the WAN Opt web UI: